cvs-health/testaro/README.md

 Then execute the statement `node high scriptID`, replacing `scriptID` with the `id` value of the script, which must also be the base of the name of the script file.

-The `high` module will call the `runJob` function of the `create` module, which in turn will call the `handleRequest` function of the `run` module.
+The `high` module will call the `runJob` function of the `create` module, which in turn will call the `doJob` function of the `run` module.
 The result will be saved in a report file in the `REPORTDIR` directory.
 The report file will be named with a unique timestamp and suffixed with a `.json` extension.
 The base of the report file’s name will be the same timestamp, suffixed with `--scriptID`, where `scriptID` is the value of the `id` property of the script.
 For example, if you execute `node high tp18-wiktionary`, you might get a report named `enp45j-tp18-wiktionary.json` file deposited into `REPORTDIR`.

 #### Watch